william-vw/fun3/README.md

 Re the "passing back": we will pass a ctu to the matching function.
 If the matching function is successful, it will call this ctu with values for rule head variables.
 (So, even if we don't need these values, we still need our ctu to accept them.)
 This ctu will itself call either the next btp's function, or the final_ctu.

-If the btp term is a variable: note that (btp.1) it is possible that it was given as a function parameter, and (btp.2) we need a value for it here, which will be given by the matching function.
+If the btp term is a variable: note that (btp.1) we need a value for it here, which will be given by the matching function, and (btp.2) it is possible that it was given as a function parameter.
 If the htp term is a variable: note that we need to pass a value for it, and the matching function will pass a value back for it.
 If our btp term was also a variable, then we will need this value.

 (Note: most of these are examples of unification.)